Aaryamann171/Aaryamann171/README.md

 # hello there 👋

-- 🔭 Working with Django, Flask and React.js
+- 🔭 Working with Django, Flask and Next.js
-- 🌱 Learning Next.js
+- 🌱 Learning Golang
 - 🧑‍💻 Looking to collaborate on anything related to React.js and GraphQL
 - 💕 Vim > emacs
-- ❤️‍🔥 Kinda in love with [helix](https://helix-editor.com/) too